microsoft/finops-toolkit/docs/_optimize/optimization-engine/customize.md

 In the context of augmented VM right-size recommendations, you may have your VMs reporting to multiple workspaces.
 If you need to include other workspaces - besides the main one AOE is using - in the recommendations scope, you just have to add their workspace IDs to the `AzureOptimization_RightSizeAdditionalPerfWorkspaces` variable (see more details in [Configuring workspaces](./configuring-workspaces.md)).

-If you are a multi-tenant customer, you can extend the reach of AOE to a tenant other than the one where it was deployed.
+If you have multiple Entra ID directories (also known as tenants), you can extend the reach of AOE to a tenant other than the one where it was deployed.
 To achieve this, you have two options, each with its pros and cons:

 | Service principal in secondary tenant           | Azure Lighthouse deployment        |
 | ----------------------------------------------- | ---------------------------------- |